charlydev1975/Eureka/README.md

  Download the project / fork it, and plug in your phone to install the project and use the camera.

+ ## Usage

+ As the project requested it contains:
+ - It contains a Launch / Splash screen (that can be improved drammatically)
+ - The projects contain a button that will be active only when the gps module is working and a location is availlable, which will take the user to the camera
+ - The picture will be taken and saved to CoreData and displayed in the main screen.
+ - By clicking in the image the user can see it with more detail, with the respective image coordinates.

 ## Notes

 It is impossible to make a project like this in 48 hs having a job and other responsibilities.
 Currently there were a ton of fires in my job and it took me a lot of time from it.
 There are a lot of things more to test and improve (icons, remove the singleton from the UserLocationManager, error handling, uitests, ICONS and IMAGES!!!, etc).
 As a side note, the CI is failing due to the inhability to work with XCode 14.0 in a saved version.
 I took a CI from another project and it was working fine, but it does not supports the current project scheme.
 Using Fastlane will be an overkill for it, and besides I don't have the time to make it work.
 There's a software that Pinterest (I work as staff augmentation there) installs on my phone/mac preventing me to install any 3rd party developer software on it, so I could not test fully the camera.